ThomasHChapman/classifying_user_reviews/README.md

-# Business Understanding
+## Business Understanding

 Explain the project context, using at least one citation to demonstrate your domain understanding Consider including visualizations here as well

-# Data Understanding
+## Data Understanding

-# Modeling and Evaluation
+## Modeling and Evaluation
 What kind of model(s) did you use?
 How well did your final model perform, compared to the baseline?

-# Conclusion
+## Conclusion

 How would you recommend that your model be used?

-# Repository Navigation
+## Repository Navigation
 An explanation of the repository organization
 Links to the final notebook and presentation
 As a reminder, the Markdown notation for a link is [link text](/path/to/file) Reproduction instructions (or a link to them)

+## CITATION
+The Amazon reviews polarity dataset is constructed by Xiang Zhang (xiang.zhang@nyu.edu).
+It is used as a text classification benchmark in the following paper: Xiang Zhang, Junbo Zhao, Yann LeCun.
+Character-level Convolutional Networks for Text Classification.
+Advances in Neural Information Processing Systems 28 (NIPS 2015).